garden-io/garden/examples/gke/README.md

 A variant on the `demo-project` example, with an example configuration for GKE with in-cluster building with Kaniko or BuildKit.

-A few environments are configured, `gke-kaniko`, `gke-kaniko-gcr`, `gke-buildkit` and `gke-buildkit-gcr`.
-The first two use Kaniko for in-cluster builds, the last two use BuildKit.
-The ones with the `-gcr` suffix use GCR as the deployment registry, and the other ones use the basic in-cluster registry (which is simpler to set up but won't scale as well as using GCR).
+Two environments are configured, `gke-kaniko` and `gke-buildkit`.
+The first uses Kaniko for in-cluster builds, the latter uses BuildKit.
+The example is set up to use GCR as the deployment registry.

 ## Setup